 Aside from including your brand in the infographic, make sure to include your company’s social media information in there, as well.
 If you did a really good job in the content and design, people will make an effort to follow your updates from there on.

 And give them plenty of choices, not just one or two.
-Include a short message at the end saying that if they liked your infographic, they should follow you on Facebook, Instagram, Pinterest, LinkedIn, and other platforms.
+Include a short message at the end saying that if they liked your content marketing infographic, they should follow you on Facebook, Instagram, Pinterest, LinkedIn, and other platforms.

 After all, one of the main purposes of sharing infographics is to increase awareness for your brand.
 So make sure you have all the profiles ready to reap the rewards from it.